hmis4/SurpassingLNTradeOffQKD/README.md

 - BB84_asymptotic.m - file for BB84 key rate analysis.
 The BB84 key rate is analysed using the parameters theta and phi, with loss scaling eta^1.
 The same file is used for our protocol, using only the parameters eta0 and delta for the amplitude damping and decoherence channel, and loss scaling eta^2.
 - Boileau3_asymptotic.m - file for the key rate analysis of the 3-photon protocol from Boileau et al. (2004).
 - Boileau4_asymptotic.m - file for the key rate analysis of the 4-photon protocol from Boileau et al. (2004).
-- LiDep_asymptotic.m - file for the key rate analysis of the dephasing-only protocol from Li et al. (2008).
+- Li08Dep_asymptotic.m - file for the key rate analysis of the dephasing-only protocol from Li et al. (2008).
-- LiRot_asymptotic.m - file for the key rate analysis of the rotation-only protocol from Li et al. (2008).
+- Li08Rot_asymptotic.m - file for the key rate analysis of the rotation-only protocol from Li et al. (2008).
 - Wang05_asymptotic.m - file for the key rate analysis of the protocol from Wang (2005).

 ---

 ### Protocols

+For the BB84 code (and our protocol):
+- BB84Channel1
+- BB84LossyDescription
+- BB84LossyNoisyChannel

+For the Boileau 3-photon code:
+- Boileau3LossyChannel
+- Boileau3LossyDescription

+For the Boileau 4-photon code:
+- Boileau4LossyChannel
+- Boileau4LossyDescription

+For the Li dephasing-only code:
+- Li08DepLossyChannel
+- Li08DepLossyDescription

+For the Li rotation-only code:
+- Li08RotLossyChannel
+- Li08RotLossyDescription

+For the Wang code:
+- WangLossyNoisyChannel
+- WangLossyDescription